 “LDD’s weld monitoring systems and accessories significantly enhance IPG’s portfolio of industry-leading beam delivery products and laser welding solutions,” said Felix Stukalin, IPG’s senior vice president of North American operations.
 “LDD’s ability to monitor weld quality in real time and ensure process consistency is increasingly important within automated production environments.
 We believe this technology, when combined with IPG’s expanding portfolio of welding solutions, will help drive adoption of laser-based welding within the automotive, medical, consumer products and aerospace industries.”

-IPG is a global company with manufacturing facilities in the U.S., Germany, Russia and Italy, and regional sales offices in China, Japan, Korea, Taiwan, India, Turkey, Spain, Poland, United Kingdom, Brazil and Mexico.
+IPG is a global company with manufacturing facilities in the U.S., Germany, Russia and Italy, and regional sales offices in China, Japan, Korea, Taiwan, Singapore, Thailand, India, Turkey, France, Spain, Poland, Czech Republic, United Kingdom, Brazil and Mexico.

 IPG will continue to expand global reach to attract new customers.

 IPG principal end market is in materials processing applications in general manufacturing, consumer electronics and appliances, automotive, aerospace, heavy industry & transport, and energy sector.
 We are expanding our available market in micro-processing applications for aerospace, medical device manufacturing, semiconductors, LED, solar, thin-film processing, circuit boards and flat panel display.
 Other growth opportunities include additive manufacturing, entertainment and projection and medical instrument integration markets.

 High power laser sales continue to grow at a fast rate.